guillotinaweb/guillotina_react/docs/tutorial/step-2-create-gmi-app.md

 export default App
 ```

-Client provider allows us to get guillotina client by `useGuillotinaClient` hook in whereeven we want.
+Client provider allows us to get guillotina client by `useGuillotinaClient` hook in whereever we want.

-`Guillotina` component is the main component, it is de base context that uses, on traversal, and it exposes n API for managening and sharing actions on screens
+`Guillotina` component is the main component, it is de base context that uses, on traversal, and it exposes an API for managening and sharing actions on screens.

 ### To add icons: